 Some of the best Coming-of-Age movie stories are adapted to the screen to make the viewer feel the same enjoyment as if reading an engaging novel.
 That’s the case with the 1993 film adaptation of Neil Simon’s Lost in Yonkers.

 Directed by Martha Coolidge, the film relates the story of the peculiar experiences of two young brothers: 15-year-old Jay (Brad Stoll) and his 13-year-old sibling Arty (Mike Damus).
 They were sent to stay with their stern German grandmother and childlike aunt in Yonkers, New York in the summer of 1942.

-Lost in Yonkers (1993) is predominately a humorous family drama with some insights of human nature and moral lessons embedded in the plot.
-The humor comes from the quirkiness of the characters and the remarks of the two young protagonists.
+Lost in Yonkers (1993) is predominately a humorous family drama with insights of human nature and moral lessons embedded in the plot.
+The humor comes from the characters’ quirkiness and the remarks of the two young protagonists.
 Based on Neil Simon’s 1991 Pulitzer Prize-winning play, the movie resembles the aesthetic and storytelling of Cider with Rosie (2015), Toast (2010) and John John in the Sky (2000) — especially with regard to perfectionism of picture, sound (in some scenes one gets an impression that a whole orchestra was present while shooting) and nostalgic value.

 Lost in Yonkers: Official Trailer